veravolkova/CopilotHackathon/exercisefiles/node/README.md

 - In the **nodeserver.js** develop the rest of the methods described in the [Exercise](#exercise) section below
 - In the **test.js** file add methods to test the functionality
-- Run the tests to verify that all is working
+- Run the tests to verify that all works as expected
-- Open the **dockerfile**, and fill it based on the comments in order to create a docker container with a node image that can run the web server
+- Open **dockerfile**, and fill it based on the comments in order to create a docker container with a node image that can run the web server
 - Create a command to run docker on port 4000
 - Test that the application is working on port 4000
 - In the **nodeserver.js** file, you can type a new line like `//run a curl command to test the server`